sunbird-cb/mentoring/documentation/2.5.6/dockerized/MentorEd-Setup-README.md

-## A. Dockerized Services & Dependencies
+## Dockerized Services & Dependencies

 Expectation: Upon following the prescribed steps, you will achieve a fully operational MentorEd application setup, complete with both the portal and backend services.